 Every year, millions of students begin their college journey at community colleges.
-About 40 percent of undergraduate students get their start at community colleges.
+Did you know that 40% of undergraduate students get their start at a community college?

-The draw for many students is cost.
-Yearly tuition and fees are about $3,440 at two-year public schools, while a public for-year school costs about $9,410, according to The College Board.
-Community college students also save money by living at home with their parents.
+The draw for many students is the low cost.
+Yearly tuition and fees are about $3,440 at two-year public schools, while a public four-year school costs about $9,410, according to The College Board.
+Community college students also save money by living at home with their parents or guardians.

-Another perk: Community colleges allow students to make a good impression on the four-year college or university of their choice.
-If a student didn’t get into a college of their choice because of poor grades, they can work to have a strong GPA at their community college before transferring.
+Accordingly, community colleges allow students to make a good impression for the four-year college or university of their choice.
+If a student didn’t get into a school because of poor grades, they can improve their GPA at a community college before transferring.

-Taking the financial pressure off students also allows them more time to determine what they want to major in when they transfer to a four-year university.
-There are other benefits to attending a community college as well, said Marian Anderfuren, a spokeswoman at Tidewater Community College in Virginia.
+Taking the financial pressure off students also allows them to determine what they want to major in when they transfer to a four-year college or university.
+There are other benefits of attending a community college as well, according to Marian Anderfuren, a spokeswoman at Tidewater Community College in Virginia.

-If you’re determined to graduate, but not sure what you want to do and looking to save money, community college could be right for you.
-Just make sure your college credits will transfer to the college of your choice.
+If you’re determined to earn an undergraduate degree, not sure what you want to do and looking to save money, community college could be right for you.
+Just make sure your college credits will transfer to the school of your choice.